Pension Division Upon Marital Breakdownó Information for Lawyers and Actuaries

 How to receive additional information and assistance

 The Family Law Act (FLA) and Family Law Act Ė Division of Pension Regulations provide a framework for the division of family assets, including the division of pensions.
 While the BC Pension Corporation and the plans it administers cannot provide legal advice, this resource will direct you and your clients toward the information and documents required in order to ensure pension divisions are accurately handled in separation agreements.
-If you and your client are drafting a non-standard marital breakdown pension division, the Municipal Pension Plan can help review the draft agreement to ensure it can be administered by the BC Pension Corporation in accordance with provincial law and plan rule requirements.
+If you and your client are drafting a non-standard marital breakdown pension division, the Teachersí Pension Plan can review the draft agreement to advise if it can be administered by the BC Pension Corporation in accordance with provincial law and plan rule requirements.

-The BC Pension Corporation also administers the following pension plans:
+The BC Pension Corporation administers the following pension plans: